RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 10. Autopilot Expalinability -
     1. AWS realizes that there can be biases inside automl, which can be detected and removed with involvement of human and other resources.
 (For example, real estate problem solved by AutoML might use 'race' features extensively and provides prediciton as per it, this is totally WRONG)
     2. Autopilot need not be a blackbox, we must know what happens inside, so that there are no biases or false approach inside.
-    3. Autopilot instegrates with SageMaker Clarify (Clarify tells how different features contributed to each prediction)
+    3. **Autopilot integrates with SageMaker Clarify (Clarify tells how different features contributed to each prediction)**
-    4. This integration also gives transparency on fearures and biases inside the autml
+    4. This integration also gives transparency on features and biases inside the automl
     5. Also does Feature Attribution -
        1. Uses SHAP baselines / Shapley values
        2. For this the research was done using cooperative game threory